jamesadhitthana/TunaForecaster/README.md

 ### Running the application

 Make sure you have all the prerequisites installed and you are connected to the internet.
-Then clone/download "*TunaForecasterFinal.zip*", extract the folder, open terminal/cmd and navigate to the folder and run app.py:
+Then clone/download "*CombinedUPDATED.zip.zip*", extract the folder, open terminal/cmd and navigate to the folder and run app.py:

 ```bash
 python app.py